Fishing The River Tay

 Catching any salmon is a result on any river but personally I always like to know I'm playing a 'specimen salmon lottery ticket' in the hope that the next tug on the fly is from a fish that will show me who's boss throughout the ensuing battle.
 When you hook a big fish there's an 'out of control' feeling and nothing you can do but take your time in the hope you'll eventually get a chance to land it.

 The sheer power from a heavyweight River Tay salmon that's boring down deep and cruising about slowly under its own free will is a really magical part of the sport to my mind.
 You can be 20 or 30 minutes into the battle with a big fish before you get a brief look at it should it surface or allows you to temporarily steer it in close to the riverbank.
 Patience is very important in this situation so don't try to rush that first 'heart racing' peek preview as it'll happen soon enough.

 The Thrill Of A Salmon Take

-Book a River Tay salmon fishing experience and give yourself a chance of an encounter with one of its famed heavyweights.
-My experience has been that there's an early run of heavyweight Spring salmon that ascend the Tay from January to March each year and traditionally June was always a big fish month on the Tay too.
-When the spates of Autumn arrive that encourages heavyweight Autumn salmon to move in too and it was the month of October when the British rod caught record salmon of 64 lbs was captured at Glendelvine.
-In recent days salmon up to 29 lbs have been landed but make no mistake about the fact that there will be much larger Autumn salmon than that in the Tay right now awaiting a perfectly presented lure or fly.
+Book a River Tay guided salmon fishing experience and give yourself a chance of an encounter with one of its famed heavyweights.
+My experience has been that there's an early run of heavyweight Spring salmon that ascend the Tay from mid January to the end of March each year and traditionally June was always a big fish month on the Tay too.
+When the spates of Autumn arrive that encourages heavyweight Autumn salmon to move in too and it was the month of October when the British rod caught record salmon of 64 lbs was captured on the Glendelvine Beat.
+In recent years Spring salmon up to 35 lbs have been landed but make no mistake about the fact that there will be many more Spring salmon in that category destined for the Tay just now in serious need of a perfectly presented fly!